Are you on the hunt for a new coffee maker?

 In this review, I have five alternatives for you.

-And the selection is so small that I have included one coffee maker that has a glass reservoir and not a steel one!
+And the selection is so small that I have included two coffee makers that use a glass reservoir instead of a steel one!

 But before I start looking at these products in any more detail, I want to think about stainless steel and plastic.

 Like it or loathe it, plastic is here to stay.